ch3ronsa/fit-check/README.md

-The Logic: I noticehat Web3   a huge self is still a  pi
+The Logic: I noticehat Web3   a huge self